siefkenj/IBLODEs/book/typst/modules/module1.typ

 Upon inspection, we can see that $3/2 e^(n ln 2) = 3 dot 2^(n - 1)$, which is the analytic model
 that was first guessed for brown ants.

-However, there are a few algorithms to solve certain differential equations.
-Some of these algorithms are described in more detail in appendices *INSERT LABEL OF APPENDICES FOR APPENDICES B, C, D, E*.